DianaHoefels/photobooth-app/README.md

 ### Notes
-* Multiple faces: the app does not need to support multiple faces, in the case where an image with multiple faces are upload, the `/detect` endpoint will return a signle bounding box for the first face it recognizes.
+* Multiple faces: the app does not need to support multiple faces, in the case where an image with multiple faces is uploaded,  return a signle bounding box for the first face recognized.

 ### Bonus Points